terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 for easiest usage this can just be an address from your unobtaniumd wallet, that way we can also let unobtaniumd sign the transactions.

-You should preload the address with some testnet ~0.01 BTC and ~200 XCP!
+You should preload the address with some testnet ~0.01 UNO and ~200 XUP!

 eg;
 ```bash